 - Cost: We already discussed the cost of AIS as a disadvantage.

 - Training: There is a need to train users to feed, retrieve, or use AIS in the desired manner.
 If the concerned person does not get trained well, it can lead to inaccurate data preparation and presentation.
 Also, there are frequent transfer, promotions, resignations, retirement in a large organization.
 In all these cases, there is a regular need for training for replacements.

 - Obsoletion: In the era of digitalization, technology is changing at a very fast pace.
 It takes very few moments for technology to get obsolete.
 This generates needs for an organization to adopt the changes at the earliest.
 Otherwise, it may lead to error-prone data.

 Change in Accounting Information System (AIS)

 In the era of rapidly changing technology and adaptation of technological advancements, there are major changes occurring in AIS.
 The latest changes include cloud computing, cloud accounting, real-time accounting or mobile accounting.

 This has made accounting much easier and convenient as compared to old ways of accounting.
 Advancement has reached a level which not only records, classifies, analyses, and reports figures but also predicts future trends, which may help to face an actual situation with much preparedness.

 Accounting Information System (AIS) can be described as a boon to any organization as we studied both advantages and disadvantages, limitations of AIS.
 However, overall it is very beneficial for an organization to migrate from manual accounting to AIS based accounting.
 For overcoming various disadvantages, limitations of AIS, there is software which secures the organization’s AIS from virus, hackers, and other attacks.

 Artificial Intelligence, an extended version of Accounting Information System (AIS) have already started reducing manual intervention and will grow at a very fast pace in the near future.

 This has been a guide to What is Accounting Information System and its definition.
-Here components of Accounting Information system along with examples advantages and disadvantages & limitations.
+Here we discuss its components along with examples, advantages and disadvantages & limitations.
 Here are the other articles in accounting that you may like –